 Qatar is a tiny peninsular Arab nation in the Arabian Gulf bordering Saudi Arabia.
+Most of the country resides in the capital city of Doha.
 The economy is nearly 75% based on petrol and natural gas, making this small country the world’s richest nation (GDP per capita).
 Over two million call Qatar home, yet only 20% of the population are Qatari’s, with a huge population of foreign workers.
 Qatar has been selected to host the 2022 World Cup, the first in the Arab world.
 This has resulted in construction projects throughout Doha.
 New Doha, known for exotic skyscrapers that rival Dubai, is an extremely modern city built entirely on reclaimed land in 2000.
-While many visit this regional hub, it is also a common layover with Qatar Airlines.
+Doha is a regional hub and a common layover with Qatar Airlines.
 There is an excellent free city tour available for those passing through.

 Important Things to Know